odkr/lpassh-add/README.md

 ### Set-up

-1. Download the repository from:
+1. Download the reposintory from:
    <https://github.com/odkr/lpassh-add/archive/v1.1.7.tar.gz>
 2. Unpack the repository.
 3. Copy **lpassh-add** to a directory in your `PATH`.